Testing activity of small clusters to nanometer sized catalysts for methanol synthesis

-The starting date should be before November 2021.
+The starting date should be as soon as possible.
 Please check the employment conditions.

 For further information about the research at SurfCat at the Department of Physics at the Technical University of Denmark (DTU) please inspect www.surfcat.dtu.dk

 Should you have any queries regarding the positions, please contact Professor Christian Danvad Damsgaard, email@example.com

-Your online application must be submitted no later than August 15th 2021 and you should apply online BOTH below and at www.career.dtu.dk.
+Your online application must be submitted as soon as possible and you should apply online BOTH below and at www.career.dtu.dk.
 Please pay attention to the specific application conditions.